tensorflow/tfjs/BAZEL_MIGRATION.md

 If all steps of the `cloudbuild.yml` file are handled by Bazel, it can be deleted.
 Make sure to also remove references to the package from `tfjs/scripts/package_dependencies.json`.

+### Push to Git
+Before pushing to Git, run the Bazel linter by running `yarn bazel:format` in the root of the repo.
+We run the linter in CI, so if your build is failing in CI only, incorrectly formatted files may be the reason.

 ### Done!
 🎉🎉🎉